Lepton and photon energy scale and resolution corrections based on the minimization of an analytical likelihood: IJazZ2.0: Energy non-linearity treatment via pT categorization and validation with a Pythia-based MC simulation

-A first fit is performed to extract the energy-scale parameters, after which the lepton $p_T$ and the di-lepton mass $\mll$ are corrected using Eq.~\ref{eq:mc_corr_dt}.
+A first fit is performed to extract the energy-scale parameters, after which the lepton \pt and the di-lepton mass $\mll$ are corrected using Eq.~\ref{eq:mc_corr_dt}.
 A second fit is then performed to measure the energy-smearing parameters.
-Indeed, the relative $p_T$ categorisation introduces correlations between the two leptons, so the scale must be set to 1 in order to properly extract the smearing parameters.
+Indeed, the relative \pt categorization introduces correlations between the two leptons, so the scale must be set to 1 in order to properly extract the smearing parameters.

-However, in order to correct the scale or smear the lepton energies in the simulation, an absolute lepton $p_T$ criterion is required.
-Therefore, the relative $p_T$ binning is transformed back into an absolute $p_T$ binning.
-In each relative $p_T$ bin $b$ of $b_I$, the average absolute transverse momentum, $\bar{p}_{Tb}$, is computed and used to define the absolute $p_T$ bin edges as
+However, in order to correct the scale or smear the lepton energies in the simulation, an absolute lepton \pt criterion is required.
+Therefore, the relative \pt binning is transformed back into an absolute \pt binning.
+In each relative \pt bin $b$ of $b_I$, the average absolute transverse momentum, ${\ptbar}_{b}$, is computed and used to define the absolute \pt bin edges as

-It is observed that this recasted $p_T$ binning closely reproduces the original $p_T$ categories used as input.
+It is observed that this recasted \pt binning closely reproduces the original \pt categories used as input.

-The results of this procedure are shown in Fig.~\ref{fig:rpt_sas}, where the $x$-axis corresponds to the recasted absolute $p_T$ binning.
-The injected parameters shown in the figure are measured in the recasted $p_T$ categories, meaning they correspond to the scale and smearing parameters that would be applied to correct the lepton energies in data/simulation.
+The results of this procedure are shown in Fig.~\ref{fig:rpt_sas}, where the $x$-axis corresponds to the recasted absolute \pt binning.
+The injected parameters shown in the figure are measured in the recasted \pt categories, meaning they correspond to the scale and smearing parameters that would be applied to correct the lepton energies in data/simulation.

 Note that this two-step fit procedure does not improve the smearing parameters in the scenario of Fig.~\ref{fig:pt_sas}.
-For the absolute $p_T$ binning case, the second fit converges to the same smearing parameters as the first one, as expected, because no correlations are introduced between the leptons, unlike in the relative $p_T$ case.
+For the absolute \pt binning case, the second fit converges to the same smearing parameters as the first one, as expected, because no correlations are introduced between the leptons, unlike in the relative \pt case.

-From Fig.~\ref{fig:rpt_sas}, one can see that both the scale and smearing parameters are correctly retrieved within uncertainties, with the exception of the first $p_T$ bin for the scale parameter, which is slightly biased due to the absolute $p_T$ cut, $p_T > 25~\gev$.
+From Fig.~\ref{fig:rpt_sas}, one can see that both the scale and smearing parameters are correctly retrieved within uncertainties, with the exception of the first \pt bin for the scale parameter, which is slightly biased ($< 0.1~\%$) due to the absolute \pt cut, $p_T > 25~\gev$.
+If deemed relevant, the first \pt bin should either be discarded in the analysis, or an additional bin should be added at lower \pt to absorb the effect of the threshold.